JMBQ/URC/README_en.md

 * open the Zygisk
 * click the magic button

-# Effect
+# feature
 * FS  ->  always full star
-* AI  ->  Delete monster AI, but don't use in the Online combat with other player
+* AI  ->  Delete monster AI, don't use in the Online combat with other player, this is a slightly dangerous feature, use it as little as possible
 * AS  ->  Increase the attack speed of certain characters by 2x
 * SP  ->  The efficiency of obtaining SP is increased to 2x
 * MS  ->  Movement speed increase to 2x
-* LK  ->  super damage, it's Dangerous
+* LK  ->  super damage, it's Dangerous feature

 # Note
 * You need to manually bypass the possible SU detection in the game itself
-* The Shamiko mod provides a way to bypass SU detection.
-It is up to you to decide whether to flash it in, but the official version of the magisk users recommends flashing it in.
+* The Shamiko mod provides a way to bypass SU detection, the official version of the magisk users recommends flashing it in.
-* If the SU environment is not provided by the magisk, then by default you have a certain foundation in gaming and need to manually flash the JMBQ mod, and the rest of the problems will be solved by yourself.
+* If the SU environment is not provided by the magisk, then by default you have a certain foundation in gaming and need to manually flash the JMBQ mod(Extract from apk), and the rest of the problems will be solved by yourself.
 * If you don't know how to use it, come here for a tutorial (the official version of the magisk users) https://mega.nz/folder/spFFgSia#dd5jeZHyADqZ5a1lEj3xgw